 This post may contain affiliate links.
 This means if you decide to purchase through my link, I may earn a very small commission at no additional cost to you.

-The best creamy taco soup recipe
+The best taco soup recipe with ranch packet

 When busy weeks are upon us, I often turn to one recipe: taco soup.
 Who doesn’t love tacos, after all?

 Sometimes you want the taste and flavor of tacos, but with something a little different.

 This soup is the opposite — you can use canned and frozen ingredients to make this soup, which cuts prep time down immensely.

 It’s a great way to enjoy your favorite comfort food without all the fuss.

 This recipe is pretty much a stovetop version of my slow cooker taco soup.
 (Although, that recipe doesn’t have the cream cheese element, which I have come to love.
 See the FAQ section below for how to make this creamy taco soup in the crock pot.)

 Why you’ll love Taco Soup with Ranch

 You are going to love this easy creamy taco soup, and I bet it will find its way into regular rotation at your house.